marmelab/silex-multifetch/README.md

 # Marmelab Silex Multifetch

-Multifetch is a Silex provider which add multifetch capabilities to your Silex project.
+Multifetch is a Silex provider which adds multifetch capabilities to any Silex project.
 Based on [Facebook's Batch Requests philosophy](https://developers.facebook.com/docs/graph-api/making-multiple-requests).

 ## Installation

-To install Silex Multifetch provider, run the command below and you will get the latest version:
+Use Composer to install the package in your project:

 ```bash
 composer require marmelab/silex-multifetch "~1.0@dev"